-Adissage Athletic Sandal. $17-30 depending on color and size.
+Adissage Athletic Sandal. $18 and up depending on color and size.
 These sandals are the bomb for getting a foot massage with each step.
 Tiny nubs do the job, providing you with easy-on, easy-off treats for the feet.
-Whole sizes only, and sizing may run large (if you wear 7.5, order 7).
-Wear them around the house, when running errands, after a workout, after being on your feet all day — or make them your everyday shoe if lifestyle permits.
-Some reviewers say they relieved their foot pain and plantar fasciitis.
+Whole sizes only, and sizing runs large (if you wear 7.5, order 7).
+Wear them around the house, when running errands, after a workout, after being on your feet all day — or make them your everyday shoe if your (ahem, Austin) lifestyle permits.
+Some reviewers say these sandals relieved their foot pain and plantar fasciitis.

 CranioCradle. $42.
 Place it under your head, neck, shoulders, back, or sacrum, or use two of them at once under head and sacrum — position to induce relaxation and provide profound renewal for body and spirit.
 Takes only 2-5 minutes a day to relieve your neck, back, hip, or leg pain.
 Here’s a video showing ways you can use it.
 Try one on your next visit to my office.

-Epsom salt. $13-56 for 5 to 40 lbs.
+Epsom salt. $27 for 19 lbs. (free shipping with Prime).
 I recommend adding it to your bath for muscle soreness and for stress.
 Put two cups into a tub of hot water and soak for 12-20 minutes.
 Add your favorite essential oils if you like — try lavender, rose, citrus, eucalyptus, peppermint.
 Or add 1 cup epsom salt to a gallon of water to soak sore, tired feet.
-Makes water feel silky and softens skin.
 Epsom salt is magnesium sulfate.
-Magnesium is a mineral that an estimated 80% of people are deficient in, and it calms the nervous system and helps you sleep better.
+Magnesium is a mineral that an estimated 80% of people are deficient in.
+It calms the nervous system, relieves muscle tension and pain, and helps you sleep better.
 It is easily absorbed through the skin without giving you diarrhea, which can happen when you take too much orally.
 You can water your plants with the bath water!
-Also makes a great gift if you add a bit of essential oil and package it prettily.
+Makes a great gift if you add a bit of essential oil and package it prettily.

-The Gaiam Pressure Point Roller Massage Stick. $14.
+The Gaiam Pressure Point Roller Massage Stick. $12.
 If your upper traps get tight, this is magical.
-You sit on a chair and get someone to roll this across the top of your shoulders.
+You sit on a chair and have someone roll this across the top of your shoulders.
 Experiment to find the right pressure (use over clothing for best results).
 Those little spikes do something the best massage therapist in the world cannot do with their hands.
-(I think it works on muscle, nerves, lymph, fascia.)
 Some people feel a tingle all the way down their legs!
 Ask for a demo next time you come in for a session.
-Although someone else needs to roll your shoulders, arms, and back, you can use it by yourself on your legs.
-It makes a great hit at the office as well as at home.
+It makes a great hit at the office and gym as well as at home.